solo-io/gloo/docs/content/guides/security/auth/extauth/passthrough_auth/grpc/_index.md

 ## Summary

-In this guide, we installed Gloo Edge Enterprise and created an unauthenticated Virtual Service that routes requests to a static upstream.
+In this guide, we installed Gloo Gateway Enterprise and created an unauthenticated Virtual Service that routes requests to a static upstream.
 We spun up an example gRPC authentication service that uses a simple header for authentication.
 We then created an `AuthConfig` and configured it to use Passthrough Auth, pointing it to the IP of our example gRPC service.
 In doing so, we instructed gloo to pass through requests from the external authentication server to the grpc authentication service provided by the user.